12 Risk and uncertainty exercises

 annotate("segment", x = x2, xend = x1, y = u(x2), yend = u(x1), linewidth = 0.5, colour = "black", linetype="dotdash")+

-#Add labels W-H, U(W_H) and line to curve indicating each
+#Add labels W-H, U(W-H) and line to curve indicating each

 annotate("text", x = x1, y = 0, label = "W-H", size = 4, hjust = 0.4, vjust = 1.5)+